 Although Duane loves to farm, and it does keep him busy, he is considering running for the Commission again in 2020.

 Duane is a farmer by profession and an outdoorsman at heart.
 He loves to farm, hunt, and fish.
-He's also a family man with four grown children and three granddaughters.
+He's also a family man.
+He and his wife, Ann, have four grown children and three granddaughters.